srulfi/react-design-system/README.md

 1. Clone the repository.
 `git clone https://github.com/srulfi/react-library`
+2. Go into the repository
+`cd react-library`
-2. Install repository dependencies.
+3. Install dependencies.
 `yarn`
-3. Run project.
+4. Run the app.
 `yarn start`
-4. The project is now running at `http://localhost:6006`!
+5. The app is now running at [http://localhost:6006](http://localhost:6006)!

 ## Workflow